zamfofex/dummyette/documentation/streams.md

 `stream.filter(keep, {parallel})`
 ---

 Filters some values out from the stream, returning a new stream without those values. `keep` should be a function that decides whether a value should be kept.
 If it returns a promise, the value it resolves to will be used instead.
-See the documentation for ``stream.map(...)` for what `parallel` means.
+See the documentation for `stream.map(...)` for what `parallel` means.

+`stream.takeWhile(finished)`
+---

+Finishes a stream preemptively. `finished` should be a function that decided whether the stream should end.
+The first value `finished` decides should end the stream will not be a on the resulting stream, and the resulting stream will be finished.
+If `finished` returns a promise, the value it resolves to will be used instead.

 `await stream.forEach(consume, {parallel})`
 ---